 The word complacent may just be the biggest enemy of success.
-In fact, I’ve noticed that, if you look at history as well as the current business climate, you’ll find that past successes almost always limit future successes.
-That is, unless you are constantly looking for new ways to improve yourself and your organization.
-I have to admit, I have been both the beneficiary of capitalizing on others complacency as well as being the dupe who became complacent and missed out on opportunities.
+In fact, I’ve noticed that, if you look at history as well as the current business climate, you’ll find that past success almost always limit future success.
+That is unless you are constantly looking for new ways to improve yourself and your organization.
+I have to admit, I have been both the beneficiary of capitalizing on other’s complacency as well as being the dupe who became complacent and missed out on opportunities.
 Perhaps you’ll be able to learn from both my successes and failures so that you can identify the opportunities in your own industry.

 COMPLACENT (definition): marked by self-satisfaction especially when accompanied by unawareness of actual dangers or deficiencies (Merriam-Webster).

 Complacent: 7 Surprising Ways that Your Past Success May Limit Your Future Success

 - Stagnation in the Marketplace is Often Caused by Complacency.